 - difficulty or discomfort when opening the eyes

-Normally, the glands above the eyes that produce tears keep the eyes wet.
+Typically, the glands above the eyes that produce tears keep the eyes wet.
 Dry eye is usually the result of tears not working correctly.
-For example, this could either mean that tears are evaporating too quickly or that the quality of tears is poor.
+For example, this could either mean that tears are evaporating too quickly or that the quality of tears is inadequate.

 Females are more likely to have dry eye disease.
 This is due to hormonal changes that